gechoe/CommonRoom/website/README.md

 Hello!
-This is the README for the group project, woohoo!
+This is the README for the web application!